msfalif404/Brazil-E-commerce-Dashboard-Dicoding/README.md

-# Brazil-E-commerce-Dashboard-Dicoding
+# Brazil E-commerce Dashboard Dicoding

 Analyzing E-commerce in Brazil to find new insights.
+In the analysis that has been carried out, I used the RFM method to divide customers into several segments.
+These segments include Champions, Loyal Customers, Promising and so on.
+This can be done by calculating the RFM first, then the results of the RFM will be calculated per quartile.
+After that, a customer can get his segment.
+This is useful for a company to know the quality of its customers.
+Do many people like to buy or do they rarely buy?
+Companies must think about customers who rarely buy so they can increase company profits.

 ## Setup Environment
 ```